csc-training/summerschool/hybrid/docs/06-tasks.md

 - Number of iterations in a loop must be constant
     - No while loops or early exits in for/do loops
 - All the threads have to participate in workshare
-- OpenMP tasks enable parallelization of irregular and dynamical patterns
+- OpenMP tasks enable parallelisation of irregular and dynamical patterns
     - While loops
     - Recursion